Sime Darby Berhad – Annual report – 30 June 2018

 (a) Revenue from terminal handling and related services

 Revenue from providing services is recognised in the period in which the services are rendered.
-The price of handling contracts is usually define as fixed charge rate per tonnage/container boxes, hence revenue is recognised based on the actual tonnages/number of boxes handled multiplied by the contracted charge rates.
+The price of handling contracts is usually defined as fixed charge rate per tonnage/container boxes, hence revenue is recognised based on the actual tonnages/number of boxes handled multiplied by the contracted charge rates.
 Some handling contracts include multiple deliverables, such as the cargo storage services.
 Generally, the storage service is charged by fixed price per day and has no inter-relationship with the handling charges.
 It is therefore accounted for as a separate performance obligation and revenue is recognised based on the unit price multiplied by days of storage.

 (b) Revenue from supply of industrial water

 Revenue is recognised when control of the water has transferred, being when the water is delivered to the site of customers.
-The price of the water is based on relevant government approved tariff rate during the period.
+The price of the water is based on relevant government approved tariff rates during the period.
 The volume is based on the actual usage volume as recorded in the meter installed at the customers’ site.
 There is no discount or return obligation attached with the water supply contracts.

 iv.
 Other revenue